JOKeRiino/HTML-Tree-Checkbox-Form/README.md

-Simple vanilla JavaScript Example for an input form, consisting of multiple checkboxes organized in a tree.
+Simple vanilla JavaScript example for an input form, consisting of multiple checkboxes organized in a tree.
 Populated dynamically from a JavaScript-Object.
 Can be used with a submit button or with automatic selection on changes.